return42/sphkerneldoc/doc/books/linux_tv/media/v4l/dev-raw-vbi.rst

 of ``VIDIOC_G_FMT``, and call the :ref:`VIDIOC_S_FMT <vidioc-g-fmt>` ioctl with a pointer to this structure.
-Drivers return an EINVAL error code only when the given parameters are ambiguous, otherwise they modify the parameters according to the hardware capabilites and return the actual parameters.
+Drivers return an EINVAL error code only when the given parameters are ambiguous, otherwise they modify the parameters according to the hardware capabilities and return the actual parameters.
 When the driver allocates resources at this point, it may return an EBUSY error code to indicate the returned parameters are valid but the required resources are currently not available.
 That may